GabeScott/standard-works-vault/General Conference/1971 April - Love of God.md

 Satan is an enemy to man and seeks to destroy his freedom and his obedience to the Lord and to keep man from developing his divine nature and godliness.
 Satan is the author of evil, sin, and wickedness, and we should not by our thoughts or acts love or serve him.

 Jesus Christ said, “No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
-Ye cannot serve God and mammon.”
-(Matt.
-6:24.)
+Ye cannot serve God and mammon.” ([[Matthew 6.24|Matt.
+6:24]].)
 And may I say that we cannot serve both God and Satan.
 Some try but no one has succeeded.

 Love for God brings love and respect for his children, and love for man’s relationship to the Lord, and a desire to commune with him.
 Prayers are uttered by many sincere people to various concepts of a supreme being or power.
 The pagans, the Buddhists, the Hindus, the Mohammedans, the sun and nature worshipers, and many others have their way of praying.
 Because of many man-made ways of praying, Jesus Christ gave a commandment on the proper way to pray.
 Here is the commandment—and many do not know that it is a commandment: